Table of contents

 Installation

-Before you start, ensure you’re working in a virtual environment or using pipx to avoid issues with an externally managed Python environment, as seen on macOS.
+Before you start, ensure you’re working in a virtual environment to avoid conflicts with system Python packages.

 1. Set up a virtual environment: